Difference Between Two Stroke and Four Stroke - A Complete Guide

 • The spark fire which happens in the compression stroke will ignite the air and fuel.
 This ignition will force the piston to move back downwards, making the vehicle wheel to rotate forward.

-• Intake value will be closed
+• The intake valve will be closed

 • Exhaust value will be closed.

-Exhaust stroke
+4. Exhaust stroke

-• Intake value will be closed
+• The intake valve will be closed

 • Exhaust value will be opened

 • This is the final process where the gas will be released through the exhaust valve of the cylinder.
-After completion of this process the piston is now ready for the intake process.
+After completion of this process, the piston is now ready for the intake process.

 • Compression stroke